HdrHistogram/HdrHistogramWidget/README.md

 });
 ```

 By default the graph is displayed within the _body_ of the page and the unit is 'milliseconds'.
-If the default behavior does not fit your needs, you can use two optionnal parameters:
+If the default behavior does not fit your needs, you can use two optional parameters:

 ```ts
 const data = {